cmd777/TWOMU/README.md

 ReadMem -> will periodically (every 10ms) write the X, Y coordinates from the game's memory to a stored one<br>This fixes an issue where pressing tab or using the mouse to change camera position would rubberband the camera back.<br>Recommended value is true

 FixCam -> will periodically (every 10ms) check, and set a value to an address that controls the camera mode.<br>This fixes a notorious issue, that when you loaded into a level, or moved the camera by other means, would disable the ability to use W/A/S/D controls<br>Highly recommended to keep this value on true.

+DisablePencil -> If set to true, DisablePencil will disable the in-game pencil effect.<br>Note: this doesn't have an effect on frame rate.

+DisableRain -> If set to true, DisableRain will disable the in-game rain effect.<br>Note: this doesn't have an effect on frame rate.

 PrintErr -> If set to true, PrintErr will print any error that comes up.<br>However, it can be quite spammy.